tristan-bambanian/Capstone-Project/README.md

 10. Trip Class - roundtrip vs one way trip
 11. Trip Category - domestic vs international
 12. Trip Start Month - month the trip started
-13. Trip Start Day - day of the weeek the trip started
+13. Trip Start Day - day of the week the trip started
 14. Status - whether the trip cancelled or not

 ### Modeling